John McLeod (surgeon): Life

 John McLeod is said by Joseph Irving to have been born in the parish of Bonhill, Dunbartonshire.
-The date cannot be verified, for the Bonhill register has been destroyed.
-As, however, McLeod, after qualifying as a medical practitioner, and serving some time in the navy as a surgeon's mate, was promoted to be surgeon on 5 February 1801, the probability is that he was born five or six years earlier than 1782.
+The date cannot be verified, because the Bonhill register was destroyed.
+However, after qualifying as a medical practitioner, and serving some time in the navy as a surgeon's mate, McLeod was promoted to be surgeon on 5 February 1801, the probability is that he was born five or six years earlier than 1782.
 During 1801 and 1802 he served as surgeon of different small craft in the Channel, and being left by the peace without employment, half-pay, or any chance of a practice on shore, he accepted an appointment as surgeon of the ship Trusty, Davidson, master, bound from London to the coast of West Africa, in the slave trade, which sailed in January 1803.
 At Whydah, which he describes as being then esteemed "the Circassia of Africa", on account of the comeliness and jetty blackness of its maidens, he was left in charge of a factory for purchasing slaves, while the Trusty went on to Lagos.
 Shortly afterwards McLeod learnt from a Liverpool privateer that the European war had broken out again.
 He immediately sent on word to Lagos.

-Thereupon, Davidson, assisted by the masters of three or four other English ships at that port, attacked and captured a large French slaver, named the Julie, which had been spoiling their market.
+Thereupon, Davidson, assisted by the masters of three or four other British ships at that port, attacked and captured a large French slaver, named the Julie, which had been spoiling their market.
 The Julie was sent to the West Indies, to be sold for – it was estimated – 30,000l.
 At Barbados, however, the capture was declared invalid.
-The ship was condemned as the prize of the Serapis man-of-war, which took possession of her, and when, some little time afterwards, the Trusty arrived, an officer of the vice-admiralty court came off to her, and, putting the broad arrow on her mainmast, arrested the ship and all on board her as pirates.
-The charge was allowed to drop, and the decision of the Barbados prize-court was subsequently reversed, with the result that McLeod was awarded a part of the prize, which he received in 1820.
-But at the time, disappointed of his share, and disgusted at being stigmatised as a pirate, he took a passage for Jamaica, where, his leave being expired, Sir John Buckworth, the commander-in-chief, appointed him to the Flying Fish, a small cruiser under the command of an energetic young lieutenant, "and for the next year", he says, "we roamed through each creek and corner of the Caribbean sea, and plundered every enemy of England without the risk of incurring the penalties of piracy".
+The ship was condemned as the prize of HMS Serapis, which took possession of her, and when, some little time afterwards, the Trusty arrived, an officer of the vice-admiralty court came off to her, and, putting the broad arrow on her mainmast, arrested the ship and all on board her as pirates.
+The charge was allowed to drop, and the decision of the Barbados prize-court was subsequently reversed.
+With that result, McLeod was awarded a part of the prize which he received in 1820.
+But at the time, disappointed of his share, and disgusted at being stigmatised as a pirate, he took a passage for Jamaica.
+Here, with his leave being expired, Sir John Buckworth the commander-in-chief, appointed him to the Flying Fish, a small cruiser under the command of an energetic young lieutenant, "and for the next year", he says, "we roamed through each creek and corner of the Caribbean sea, and plundered every enemy of England without the risk of incurring the penalties of piracy".